• Skip to main content

 Quality

-It’s important to check the quality of your conversion kit, especially if you’ll pay a lot for it.
-It also determines the longevity of your kit.
+It’s important to check the quality of your conversion kit, especially if you’ll be paying a lot for it.
+It also determines its longevity.

-I usually start by looking at the individual reviews of the conversion kits to see the experiences of other van dwellers.
-It’s also worth checking more about the company and its reputation.
+I usually start by looking at the individual reviews of the conversion kits to learn about other van dwellers’ experiences.
+It’s also worth researching the company and its reputation.

 Campervan Conversion Kit Alternatives